 A secondary function of the Committee is to perform such special reviews or investigations as the Board of may consider necessary may consider necessary.

 In accordance with the Company’s Corporate Governance Plan, the Company has established a Continuous Disclosure Committee, which currently consists of the following members: Dr. King (Chairman), Mr. Turner and Mr. Alhomouz.

 The Continuous Disclosure Committee shall be comprised of at least three Directors, the majority being independent non-executive directors.
 The committee is chaired by an independent director appointed by the Board of Directors.

 The Continuous Disclosure Committee is charged with the responsibility for the development and oversight of the policy and procedures applicable to the Company’s continuous disclosure obligations.
 In particular, the Continuous Disclosure Committee is charged with the responsibility of ensuring that any exchange announcement concerning operational or geological activities, updates, results or statements of similar nature are reviewed and signed off by an appropriately qualified person from the senior management of the Company who is independent from the Company’s larger shareholders, or an appointed independent adviser, which may include the competent person, and that their name, position and qualifications are included in the notification together with a statement to the effect that they have reviewed the information contained therein.

-The nomination committee (the “Nomination Committee”) comprises of the following members: Dr. King (Chairman), Mr. Alhomouz and Mr. Moe.
+The nomination committee (the “Nomination Committee”) comprises of the following members: Dr. King (Chairman) and Mr. Alhomouz.

 According to the Nomination Committee Charter as adopted by the Board of Directors, the Nomination Committee shall comprise at least three non-executive Directors, one of whom will be appointed the Chairman of the committee.
 The majority of the members of the Nomination committee shall be independent.